STROBE · Observational Studies

 19

-Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based.
-Underspecified funder roles, especially industry-sponsored secondary analyses, are flagged.
+Give the source of funding and the role of the funders for the present study and, where applicable, for the original study on which the present article is based.
+Underspecified funder roles — especially in industry-sponsored secondary analyses — are flagged.

 The contrast